 You skip breakfast, not having much appetite, and drink a lot of coffee to combat your exhaustion.
 By late morning, you feel jumpy and irritable.
 You texted your best friend for advice but still haven’t heard back.
-You text a few more people, wanting to talk to someone.
+You text a few more people, wanting to talk with someone.

-When afternoon rolls around, your silent phone feels like an accusation.
+When the afternoon rolls around, your silent phone feels like an accusation.
 You’re convinced no one’s replying because they all hate you.